Keane of Kalgoorlie (novel)

-Original novel
+Keane of Kalgoorlie is a 1907 Australian novel by Arthur Wright that was adapted into a play and film.

 Arthur Wright's story was first published in the Referee in 1906.
 He expanded it into a novel, which was published the following year by the Sunday Times Company.

 Plot

 Frank Keane is in love with Tess Morton but they have no money, so he decides to leave his home in Sydney and seek his fortune in the Kalgoorlie goldfields.
 Two years later he and his friends, including Harold Ross, strike it rich.
 But then Frank receives a letter informing him that Tess has married the villainous Gregory Harris.

 Eight years later, Harris has fallen into financial trouble, stolen from Tess, served a stint in gaol.
 Frank has become very wealthy and returns to Sydney.
 Frank learns from Harold Ross why Tess married Harris: Frank and his friend needed money on the goldfields to keep digging.
 Harris promised Ross £100 if he would forge Frank's handwriting and send a letter from the goldfields claiming that Frank had married a barmaid; Ross did this and a heartbroken Tess then married Harris.
 Ross asks Frank for some money to help him but Frank refuses.
 Ross is later found dead in the Domain, having been murdered by Harris.

 Frank and Tess are reunited and visit the Randwick Races together, where they are spotted by Harris.
 Harris is spending money he has stolen from Ross.

 Harris tries to destroy Keane's horse, which is running against one of his own in the Sydney Cup.
 When Harris dies, he contrives things so that Keane is blamed for his death.
 Eventually however, Keane's horse wins the race and he is proved innocent and reunited with Tess.